Uniform and insignia of Scouting America: Left sleeve

-The council shoulder patch (known as the CSP) is an arc-shaped patch worn at the top of the sleeve that identifies the local council.
-Below this, Scouts at the unit level wear a unit number and units with veteran status may wear a veteran unit bar above the numbers.
-Lone Cub Scouts and Lone Scouts wear the Lone Scout emblem in place of the unit numeral.
-On the new (2008) style official shirt, the badge of office is centered on the pocket, but on the older official uniform shirts, the badge of office is centered and touching the bottom of the unit numeral, or centered 4 inches below the shoulder seam.
-When earned for the current position, the green lettering Trained leader strip is centered at the top of the pocket flap on the new style official shirt, but on the older official uniform shirts, the red lettering Trained leader strip is centered immediately below and touching the badge of office.
-Qualified commissioners may wear the Commissioner Arrowhead Honor in the bottom-most position (or if wearing the first version of the Centennial shirt, immediately below the Council Shoulder Strip in the location where a unit number would be worn).
+Below the unit number, all members except Cub Scouts wear the badge of office such as Scoutmaster, Patrol Leader, etc. On the new (2008) style official shirt, the badge of office is centered on the pocket, but on the older official uniform shirts, the badge of office is centered and touching the bottom of the unit numeral, or centered 4 inches below the shoulder seam.

+When earned for the current position, the Trained Strip can be worn by Scouts, Venturing youth, and Adults Leaders who completed the training for the specific position they occupy.
+It is centered at the top of the pocket flap on the new style official shirt.
+On the older official uniform shirts without a pocket, it is centered under the badge of Office.
+The patch has red letters on tan for Cub Scouts, Venturing Leaders, district and council Leaders. forest green letters on tan are worn by Scout Leaders while black is worn by Sea Scouts and Sea Scout Leaders.

+Qualified commissioners may wear the Commissioner Arrowhead Honor in the bottom-most position (or if wearing the first version of the Centennial shirt, immediately below the council shoulder strip in the location where a unit number would be worn).
 Youth who are serving as a Den Chief may wear a Den Chief cord around the left shoulder and under the shoulder strap instead of the emblem.
-Den Chiefs who earn the Den Chief Service Award may wear the service award cord in addition to the den chief cord, and may continue to wear it for as long as they are a youth.
+Den Chiefs who earn the Den Chief Service Award may wear the service award cord in addition to the den chief cord and may continue to wear it for as long as they are a youth.